 Some would argue that Christ had to be perfect in flesh to find Yahweh’s favor.
 That is not true, imperfect Job did.
 Job set the precedent that someone with imperfect flesh could bring Yahweh’s favor through obedience.
 Adam was perfect in flesh.
 His wife urged him to disobey God and he listened, condemning mankind.
 In contrast, Job was imperfect in flesh, had undergone many sufferings, and had his wife urge him to curse God and die.
 But Job didn’t.
 Job set the precedent that even an imperfect person could remain loyal to God and have his favor.

-In Christ’s case, the matter was not of someone being physically perfect but rather if someone could be found righteous by God’s Mosaic Law – To be declared righteous by law.
-Being perfect or imperfect in flesh had nothing to do with it – It was being obedient or disobedient.
-That was key.
+In Christ’s case, the matter was not of someone being physically perfect but rather if someone could be found righteous by God’s Mosaic Law – To be legally declared righteous by law.
+Being perfect or imperfect in flesh had nothing to do with it, other than a “fit” sacrifice (What was required by the Law) – The ability to be declared obedient to the Law, that was the key.

 To argue the point: How could Christ be physically perfect if his human parents were imperfect?
-Or, if you believe that Joseph had no part of Yeshua’s body, how could Yeshua be perfect with an imperfect mother?
+Or, if you believe that Joseph had no part of Yeshua’s (Jesus’) body, how could Yeshua be perfect with an imperfect mother?
 Of course, someone could say that God could make him perfect in flesh but the Law didn’t require that.
 It is entirely possible and most probable that the heavenly son of Yahweh became a part of the fleshly imperfect child of Joseph and Mary, inheriting the Davidic lineage to be king and having the ability to nail imperfect flesh to the stake.
+Compare An exhaustive investigation on Isaiah 7:14 (Virgin vs. Maiden) with comments from “Church fathers”.

 Once resurrected, Christ was to become a priest similar to the ancient priest of Yahweh, Melchizedek.
 Melchizedek was a righteous king and priest in Abraham’s time.